patrickmcgraw/sync_attr_with_auth0/README.md

   # To set the default connection name for Auth0
   #
   # config.connection_name = 'Username-Password-Authentication'

+  # To set the connection to search for existing users
+  #
+  # config.search_connections = ['Username-Password-Authentication']

   # To set the default attribute names
   #